There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 If you’re putting so much time and effort into this, why aren’t you seeing results?
 What’s the issue?

-I see this problem a lot when I’m consulting businesses.
+We see this problem a lot when we’re consulting businesses.
 They don’t have a clearly defined content strategy.
 If this sounds like you, it’s important you read this post carefully.

 It’s great that you are continuing to publish new content.
 But this isn’t effective if your sales aren’t increasing.